mtvector/GhostOfMT/Tracking/ImageJScripts/README.md

 ## Automated tracking

 I experimented extensively with the trackmate plugin in the FIJI package.
-According to my analysis and the word of the plugin's author, I have concluded that while it is very good at detecting round objects and tracking them between frames, it is not accurate at detecting divisions, so if you are hoping to draw cell lineages.
-This plugin is not viable.
+According to my analysis and the word of the plugin's author, I have concluded that while it is very good at detecting round objects and tracking them between frames, it is not accurate at detecting divisions, so if you are hoping to track cell lineages this plugin is not viable.
 If you want a machine to do the tracking for you, I recommend trying Ilastik (http://ilastik.org/) and running it on a VNC server.
 Make sure you remove condensation ruined images before tracking though!
 They will totally destroy results from any program that can't detect them.